 Figure 6 - Javascript Code Example

 The example shows several lines of code, the first section is a collection of commands using a period to string them together.
-This method of joining commands is called chaining or chain syntax which enables several lines of code to be executed in one action.
+This method of joining commands is called chaining or chain syntax, which executes several lines of code in one action.

-Using the d3.select method, we can see the div is targeted, .append is a chain linked to the d3.select method.
+Using the method d3.select(), we can see the div is targeted, .append is chain linked to the d3.select() method.
 This creates an h1 element and appends this element inside the selected div.

 The addition of the .text method to the chain adds a string of text in between the opening and closing h1 element.
 Due to the chain syntax, which has been used for this example, the code follows its normal flow process and executes this as a block as shown in figure 6.